tjqadri101/SLogo/ProjectArtifactDocument.md

 AbstractController was designed in a way that allows us to add registered views and a registered model, given the situation that we wanted to reference multiple workspaces.
 Methods within AbstractController such as getTurtleList() and getVariables() make it possible to fetch information from the backend.

+Moreover, the one and only instance of Class Model is created in AbstractController.
+This design choice was based on the fact that only one model was needed to fufill the requirements from the view.

 Given such time constraints, an all-encompassing controller, class ModelController, was created.
 This class extends AbstractController and has method passToModel(), which is used to pass information to the backend.
 This method takes in a list of instances of TurtleImage (Class TurtleImage is displayed in the GUI and is used to represent a frontend replication of the backend turtle), a command, and a language.

+Within passToModel(), TurtleImage is converted into an ITurtle, which is an interface implemented by class Turtle.
+The purpose of ITurtle was to create a level of encapsulation between the model and view; there’s no need for the controller to have access to a complete instantiation of class turtle.

+Using all of these parameters, method passToModel() calls method processCommands(), which is a method residing in class Model.
+Method processCommands() is the highest level method within the backend.

+Class Workspace panel, the “top” module of the frontend, calls method passToEnglishModel() within a property listener method to bridge the connection between the frontend and the controller.
+Method passToEnglishModel() is a wrapper function of passToModel().
+In other words, passToModel() is passed in with ‘English’ as the language of choice within passToEnglishModel().
+Any language could have been chosen to be passed into passToModel().
+This wrapper function was created because the frontend lacks the ability to choose a language of choice.

 Tara to Benson: Turtle and Node Factory